Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 These cookie bars are perfect for make-ahead: Store the cookie bars, covered, at room temperature, for up to 5 days.
 If frosting your bars store them in the refrigerator instead.

 To Freeze: Let the pan cool completely and then cut into bars.
-Wrap tightly in plastic wrap and put in freezer bag or airtight container.
+Wrap tightly in plastic wrap and put in a freezer bag or airtight container.
 Freeze for up to 2 months.
 Thaw completely in the refrigerator or on the countertop.

 Sugar Cookie Bar Variations